maxwell-carmichael/cnf_solver/pa5report.md

 Maxwell Carmichael

-Professor Alberto Quattrini Li
-###### CS76 - PA5: Propositional Logic

 ### Introduction
-In this programming assignment, I created a propositional logic satisfiability solver, which takes information on a .cnf file and returns a boolean assignment of all variables which satisfies all clauses on the .cnf file.
+In this project, I created a propositional logic satisfiability solver, which takes information on a .cnf file and returns a boolean assignment of all variables which satisfies all clauses on the .cnf file.

 ### Description
 A lot of the code was provided, specifically the code for handling and converting Sudoku puzzles to conjunctive normal form and displaying .sol files.
 I created the SAT class, which takes a .cnf file and generates a boolean assignment (solution) using either the walksat or the gsat algorithms.